Riverton–Belvidere Bridge: Construction of the current bridge (1904)

 After the 1903 destruction of the original wooden bridge at Belvidere, plans to construct another bridge started immediately.
 After the storm, the substructure of the crossing had survived the strong storm.
 The bridge corporation set a completion date, August 17, 1904, which was the day that the Farmer's Picnic was held in Belvidere.
-However, the contractor of which they hired to reconstruct the bridge, the New Jersey Bridge Company of Manasquan, New Jersey, believed that the new bridge would need new abutments and piers to be completed by that time, instead of using the old wooden bridge's piers.
+The contractor hired to reconstruct the bridge, the New Jersey Bridge Company in Manasquan, New Jersey, believed that the new bridge would need new abutments and piers to be completed by that time, instead of using the old wooden bridge's piers.
 The three piers from the wooden bridge were used, and would require them to be heightened to be above any high flood waters.
 On June 3, 1904, the bridge construction began on a barge in the river, with promises to be complete by the set date of August 17.
-On August 17, the bridge was not complete, but usable, that when the Farmer's Picnic (the predecessor to the Warren County Fair, occurred, people were allowed to cross a majority of the bridge.
-The picnic itself was a complete success, attracting over 15,000 people, most of which walked the bridge.
+On August 17, the bridge was not complete, but usable, that when the Farmer's Picnic, the predecessor to the Warren County Fair occurred, people were allowed to cross a majority of the bridge.
+The picnic itself was a success, attracting over 15,000 people, most of who walked the bridge.

 Although the bridge was usable, work still had to be completed on the new bridge.
 The contractor promised the bridge corporation that the bridge would be finished by Labor Day of 1904, or September 5, 1904.
 The bridge corporation and a local group called The Red Men scheduled festivities and the official turnover of the bridge back to the corporation.
 On September 5, 1904, the day of the transfer, the chief executive of the contracting company, W.H.
 Keepers arrived, he found the bridge to be unacceptable.
 Bolts were missing in places of the bridge and paint was not completed, both of which were in violation of the contract.
 The festivities for the bridge were canceled, and visitors were disappointed.
 The Red Men held events, but the turnout was light.
 A high point of the events that day was done by a man named Murphy Jones, who as a stunt, jumped a 65 ft plunge into the Delaware River from the bridge.
-The festive stunt got Jones a total of $15 (1904 USD) and the event became an annual one.
+The festive stunt got Jones a total of $15 (1904 USD, equal to $ today) and the event became an annual one.
 Work finally came to a conclusion in 1904, and the people were beginning to cross the new structure.
 However, since the turnover had never occurred, the bridge was free of charge.